Fattigman/qc_filter/README.md

 ## Assumptions
 The origin of sample always starts from the second character in the sample name and will continue until it reaches '-'.
-Furthermore that the input file is always a csv file.
+Furthermore that the input file is always a csv file and that the two columns "sample" and "qc_pass" exist.